All Products

 Related functions

 DATEDIFF is a date function.
-For more information about functions for date calculations and conversions, see Date functions.
+For more information about date calculation and conversion functions, see Date functions.